Nwalt1985/dark_aura_designs/README.md

 navigate to `http://localhost:3003` in your browser to view the auth server.
 Click the hyperlink and follow sign in instructions.

 The access token should be returned in the console.
-Use this for API endpoints that require Oauth authentication.
+The token is stored in our database, it will be automatically used in any API endpoints that require Oauth authentication.

-Replace the ETSY_ACCESS_TOKEN in the .env file with the returned refresh token.

 # Update Etsy Listing